pdbpp/fancycompleter/README.md

-**Note**: depending on your particular system, `interact` might need to play dirty tricks in order to display colors, although everything should
+**Note**: depending on your particular system, `interact` might need to play dirty tricks in order to display colors, although everything should "just work".
-\"just work™\".
 In particular, the call to `interact` should be the last line in the startup file, else the next lines might not be executed.
 See section [What is really going on?](#what-is-really-going-on) for details.